glvi/funcpp/docs/README.md

 or propositional logic.
 But primarily *Fun C++* is about the joy of functional programming.

+## Note

+This is currently work in progress.

 ## Requirements

 - A C++20 compiler